-The following procedure must be followed by the person responsible for the site (e.g. the ICM works supervisor/project manager/contractor):
+The following procedure must be followed by the person responsible for the site (e.g. the ICM Works Supervisor/Project Manager/Contractor):

 - Immediately cease all earth moving work and shut down earth disturbing machinery within 10 metres of any part of the discovery.
-Stay away from the area to avoid any further disturbance. - Secure the immediate vicinity of the discovery to restrict access and ensure remains and/or cultural remains are left undisturbed (e.g. by installing a temporary mesh fence). - As soon as practicable, and within 6 hours of the discovery, inform: - The Director and/or a Section Manager of the ICM Directorate; - o The ICM Environmental Compliance team.
+Stay away from the area to avoid any further disturbance. - Secure the immediate vicinity of the discovery to restrict access and ensure remains are left undisturbed (e.g. by installing a temporary mesh fence). - As soon as practicable, and within six hours of the discovery, inform: - The Director and/or a Section Manager of the ICM Directorate; - o The ICM Environmental Compliance team.